lzhang124/fetal/README.md

-# placenta
+# fetal

-Temporal segmentation of BOLD MRI scans of the placenta
+Temporal segmentation of BOLD MRI scans of fetal orgains